foosballislife/FoosBall/README.md

 # FoosBall
-Application for keeping track of Hayyaan's loose streaks.
+Application for keeping track of Hayyaan's lose streaks.